KiranArun/Reinforcement_Learning-101-demo/README.md

 2. A3C_workshop_part2.ipynb will train a model, saving checkpoints and logging to tensorboard
     - the documentation will teach how updating the model works and more about RL
+    - training on Colaboratory isn't recommended
+        - the model checkpoints can be difficult to download as the files might be too large
+        - the VM stops after 12 hours

 ### Instructions for running: